-The name comes from Wineca’s Field.
-Wineca being a man’s name meaning Little Friend.
-In 942, when the village was owned by a nun named Saethryth, the parish boundary was the subject of a detailed charter, in which can be identified such places as Bracknell, Black Moor (around Englemere Pond) and Chawridge Manor Farm.
-The original manor house at the latter probably stood within one of the old moats to be found at Maiden’s Green.
-It was owned by the nuns of Bromhall Priory until St. John’s College, Cambridge took it on at the dissolution.
+The name Winkfield comes from Wineca’s Field, Wineca being a man’s name meaning Little Friend.
+In AD 942, when the village was owned by a nun named Saethryth, the parish boundary was the subject of a detailed charter.
+This document identified such places as Bracknell, Black Moor (around Burleigh/North Ascot) and Chawridge Manor Farm.
+The original 13th century manor house at the latter place probably stood within one of the old moats to be found at Maiden’s Green.
+It was owned by the nuns of Bromhall Priory until St John’s College, Cambridge took it on at the Dissolution of the Monasteries.
 They appointed Thomas Warde, Keeper of Cranbourne Chase, to look after it.

-There are a number of other great houses in the parish.
+There are a number of other great houses in the northern section of the parish.
 One of the best known is the third manor in Winkfield, at Foliejon.
 The present house on the hill dates from 1801.
-The original moated manor down on the Drift Road, once called Bellestre, was the early 14th century Berkshire home of John De Drokensford, the Bishop of Bath & Wells, who needed a base near to the Royal Court at Windsor.
-He may have been the one to promote the holy well of St. Hubert, in the grounds, as a cure for eye complaints.
-The manor’s name is said to have changed when a certain Lady of the Manor discovered her footman in flagrante delicto with one of the village wenches.
+It was the home of the exiled King Haakon VII of Norway during the Second World War.
+The original moated manor down on the Drift Road, once called Bellestre, was the early 14th century Berkshire home of John de Drokensford, the Bishop of Bath and Wells, who needed a base near to the Royal Court at Windsor.
+He may have been the one to promote the holy well of St Hubert, in the grounds, as a cure for eye complaints.
+The manor’s name is said to have changed when a certain lady of the manor discovered her footman in flagrante delicto with one of the village wenches.
 She apparently exclaimed, “This is folly, John!”.
 It is more likely, however, that the extravagant bishop built an early folly at his Berkshire manor, for the lands were eventually seized by the King as security against Drokensford’s mounting debts.
-The park surrounding it was enclosed in the early fourteenth century by Oliver De Bordeaux, one of Edward II’s Gascon favourites.
+The deer park surrounding it was enclosed in the early 14th century by Oliver De Bordeaux, one of King Edward II’s Gascon favourites.
 He held the manor as his main residence in return for the rent of a single red rose.
-It later passed to his step-son, Sir William Trussell, but the King wanted to attach the park to Windsor Great Park and soon forced William to swap it for Eaton Hastings.
-He later made his home in Shottesbrooke.
-Not far from Foliejon is the Tudor-Gothic New Lodge, built in 1857 for the Belgian Ambassador, Jan Silvain der Weyer.
-This site also has a long long and interesting history.
+It later passed to his step-son, Sir William Trussell, but King Edward III wanted to attach the park to Windsor Great Park and soon forced William to swap it for Eaton Hastings, near Faringdon.
+He later made his home at Shottesbrooke.
+Not far from Foliejon is the Neo-Tudor-Gothic New Lodge, built in 1857 for the Belgian Ambassador, Jean-Sylvain Van de Weyer.
+The previous house had been the home of Princess Sophia of Gloucester.

-In 19th century, an old lady lived in the village who was generally thought to be a witch.
-One story is told how a man who borrowed her spectacles and failed to return them, found that the lady turned herself into a squirrel and pelted him with nuts!
+In the 19th century, an old lady lived in Winkfield who was generally thought to be a witch.
+One story is told of how a man who borrowed her spectacles and failed to return them, found that the lady turned herself into a squirrel and pelted him with nuts.
 Later, when a number of workmen made too much noise in an adjoining house, she became a hare and made trouble around the worksite.
 One of the labourers, however, brought his dog to work and set it on the rodent.
-The hare got a blooded leg and barely escaped with its life by jumping through the window of the witch’s house.
-Spying on the old lady later that evening, the workmen saw her nursing her wounded leg by the fire!
+The hare got a bloodied leg and barely escaped with its life by jumping through the window of the witch’s house.
+Spying on the old lady later that evening, the workmen saw her nursing her wounded leg by the fire.

 References: J Harris & GM Stantan's 'A History of Winkfield' & R Timbrell's 'Chavey Up, Down & Around'.